 PTMWA is a women-led organisation whose vision is to ensure that people, suffering, or at risk of domestic abuse receive appropriate support.
 We assist recovery by providing safe accommodation, specialist support services and by working in partnership with other agencies.
 We also run the only museum dedicated to telling the story of women’s fight for the right to vote at our Pankhurst Centre headquarters.

-We are a diverse organisation with 28% of our staff coming from BAME and 20% from LGBT communities.
-We span the generations with 11% of staff being aged 18-24 and 25% aged 55-64.
-11% of staff identify as having a disability.
+We are a diverse organisation with c31% of our staff identify as BAME, 12% as LGBT+.
+We span the generations with c11% of staff being aged 18-24 and c25% aged 55-64 and c11% identify as having a disability.

 Courageous by challenging inequality, stepping forward and making change